 To pre-register, please email us to info(at)vagus.co.
 For those buying a watch, please write Long COVID as reference in the order.

-The participating persons commit to doing three 90 seconds ‘Vagus ECG Tests’ per day.
+The participating persons commit to doing three 30 or 90 seconds ‘Vagus ECG Tests’ per day.
 One in the morning after getting up from bed, one around noon before meal and one in the evening before going to bed.
-One test only lasts 90 seconds and the user needs to sit with hands resting on a table (or own legs) and follow the instructions displayed on the watch.
-After each test there is an option to include a note of health status and for instance body temperature measurements if the person is self-monitoring it.
-We recommend such monitoring.
-After a possible disease onset we recommend more frequent testing and regular downloads of the ECG recordings to a medical professional or relevant health care provider.
-These downloads and sendouts are free for all study-participants.
+One test only lasts 30 or 90 seconds and the user needs to sit with hands resting on a table (or own legs) and follow the instructions displayed on the watch.
+After each test the participants fill in a short ‘state of health and symptoms’ note in the app and reporting for instance body temperature measurements.
+For non-clinical study participants, the patients self-download medical statements such as Covid-19 tests, blood tests or medical scan reports.
 People in the same houshold can use the same watch as long as they use a separate smartphone, Vagus App and user account.
-Monitoring and analysis is free for persons in the same houshold.
-The watch is waterproof and it can be disinfected between use.

 Open data licensing terms: https://creativecommons.org/licenses/by-nc/4.0/

-Medical disclaimer: The Vagus ECG smartwatch and the Vagus ECG Test analytics are not yet approved medical devices or diagnostics tools.
-They are in beta-testing phase.
+Medical disclaimer: The Vagus ECG smartwatch, Apple Watch or the Vagus ECG Test analytics are not approved medical devices or diagnostics tools.
+They analytics and reported conclusions are in beta-testing phase.
 There are no published medical trials to yet confirm the study’s hypotheses.
-One aim for this study is to obtain data to confirm the hypothesis and publish a study.
-The analytics or risk assessments presented by the Vagus App or in the user cloud interface should not be used as medical diagnostics.
+One aim for this study is to obtain data to confirm the hypothesis.
+The analytics or risk assessments presented by the VAGUS ECG app or in the user cloud interface should not be used as medical diagnostics.
 They should not be used to decide alternations or additions to medical treatments without consulting a medical doctor or certified professional.